Rick Mears: Early life

 Mears was born in Wichita, Kansas and raised in Bakersfield, California.
 He began his racing career in off-road racing.
-In 1976, he was recommended by a representative of Bill Simpson's helmet company, and Simpson gave him a ride at the USAC Champ Car's California 500 on an old Eagle-Offenhauser, finishing 8th.
-Simpson then sold the car to Art Sugai, on condition that Mears would continue driving it.
-In mid 1977 he switched to Theodore Racing.
+In 1976, he was recommended by a representative of Bill Simpson's helmet company, and Simpson gave him a ride at the USAC Champ Car's California 500 in an old Eagle-Offenhauser, finishing eighth.
+Simpson then sold the car to Art Sugai, on the condition that Mears would continue driving it.
+In mid 1977, he switched to Theodore Racing.

-His speed attracted the attention of Roger Penske.
-Although at the time Penske Racing had the services of Mario Andretti and Tom Sneva, Andretti was also racing in Formula One with Lotus, and Penske wanted another young driver who would focus exclusively on American racing.
-For 1978, Mears was offered a part-time ride in nine of the 18 championship races, filling in when Andretti was overseas.
-The arrangement also included a ride at the Indianapolis 500.
+Mears' speed attracted the attention of Roger Penske.
+Although at the time, Penske Racing had the services of Mario Andretti and Tom Sneva, Andretti was also racing with Lotus in Formula One; Penske wanted another young driver who would focus exclusively on American racing.
+In 1978, Mears was offered a part-time ride in nine of the 18 championship races, filling in when Andretti was overseas.
+The arrangement also included a ride at the 1978 Indianapolis 500.

-In his rookie appearance at Indy, Mears qualified on the front row and was the first rookie to qualify over 200 mph.
-When the race began, Mears discovered his helmet was not strapped on tight enough and he had to pit to get it safely secured.
-He did not lead a lap and retired at 104 laps with a blown engine.
-He ended up sharing "Rookie of the Year" honors with Larry Rice.
-Two weeks later, the Rex Mays Classic at Milwaukee, he won his first race.
-He added another win a month later at Atlanta and rounded off the year with his first road course win at Brands Hatch.
-Because of his terrific showing as a rookie, Mears was elevated to full-time status for 1979 after teammate and series champion Tom Sneva and Penske parted company.
+In his rookie appearance at Indianapolis, Mears put his car on the front row and was the first rookie to qualify over 200 mph.
+When the race began, Mears discovered his helmet was not strapped on tight enough.
+Unfortunately, he had to make a pit stop where the helmet was safely secured.
+He did not lead a lap in the race and retired at 104 laps with a blown engine.
+Nonetheless, Mears ended up sharing "Rookie of the Year" honors with Larry Rice.

+Two weeks later, at the Rex Mays Classic at Milwaukee, he won his first race.
+He added another win a month later at Atlanta and rounded out the year with his first road course win at Brands Hatch.
+Because of his terrific showing as a rookie, Mears was elevated to full-time status at Penske Racing for 1979 after teammate and series champion Tom Sneva parted company with Penske.